disoio/diso.router/README.md

 }).listen(8000, '127.0.0.1');

 // or as Connect middleware
-// (assuming you've changed the signatures of action and notFound functions above to (req, res, next)) var app = Connect();
+// (assuming you've changed the signatures notFound to (req, res, next)) var app = Connect();
 app.use(router);
 ```